archivesunleashed/aut-docs/Bleeding-Edge.md

 ## Loading Data from Amazon S3

 We also support loading data stored in [Amazon S3](https://aws.amazon.com/s3/).
-This advanced functionality requires that you provide spark shell with your AWS Access Key and AWS Secret Key, which you will get when creating your AWS credentials ([read more here](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/)).
+This advanced functionality requires that you provide Spark shell with your AWS Access Key and AWS Secret Key, which you will get when creating your AWS credentials ([read more here](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/)).

 This script, for example, will find the top ten domains from a set of WARCs found in an s3 bucket.